nckhrdy/EchoView.ai/README.md

 ### Using the Mobile App
 1. Download the EchoView.ai app from the iOS App Store.
+2. Press and hold the button on the side of the headset for 3 seconds until device flashes 3 times
+3. Navitage to Bluetooth in device Settings and connect to headset
-2. Open the app and pair it with your EchoView.ai glasses via Bluetooth.
+3. Open the app and pair it with your EchoView.ai glasses
-3. Customize settings such as text size and display duration through the app.
+4. Start Transcribing!

 ### Daily Operation
 Simply wear the glasses as you would any regular glasses.
-Conversations will be transcribed in real-time and displayed on the OLED screen.
+Conversations will be transcribed in real-time and displayed in your field of view.

 ## Safety and Maintenance
 - Keep the device dry and avoid exposure to extreme temperatures.